 To check for MTRs in a sectional chart, simply look for the bright red arrows.
 These are very prominent and should be easy to spot.
 The symbols for MTRs are pretty convenient as they also indicate the direction in which aircraft are flying within the route.

 Each MTR is identified by a code that consists of a series of letters and numbers.
 These codes do not just help in identifying each route, but also indicate prevailing parameters for the route.
 To simplify the understanding of MTR symbols, here are two things to remember:

 - An MTR can be flown either under visual flight rules (VFR) or instrument flight rules (IFR).
 These are helpfully integrated into MTR symbols either by a VR or IR prefix.

 - Each MTR code contains a series of numbers that consist of either three or four digits.
 A four-digit MTR indicates that the route operates below 1500 feet AGL, while a three-digit MTR is flown at least one segment above 1500 feet AGL.

 - As a general rule, routes below 1500 feet AGL are flown under VFR and those above 1500 feet AGL are flown under IFR.

-With this knowledge, we can at least narrow down the MTRs with three-digit codes as the ones that pose the biggest hazard to drone flight.
+With this knowledge, we can at least narrow down the MTRs with four-digit codes as the ones that pose the biggest hazard to drone flight.